-A definitive agreement with Azimuth was signed and publicly announced on April 12, 2012.
-Pursuant to this agreement, Azimuth acquired a 20% working interest in each of the Company's Offshore Licenses, namely the Cooper License, the Sharon License and the Guy License in return for funding 40% of the cost of 3D seismic surveys covering 2,500 square kilometers across all three Offshore Licenses.
+A definitive farmout agreement with Azimuth was signed and publicly announced on April 12, 2012 (the "Azimuth FOA").
+Pursuant to the Azimuth FOA, Azimuth acquired a 20% working interest in each of the Company's Offshore Licenses, namely the Cooper License, the Sharon License and the Guy License in return for funding 40% of the cost of 3D seismic surveys covering 2,500 square kilometers across all three Offshore Licenses.
 The assignment of the 20% working interest in the Offshore Licenses to Azimuth was approved by Namibia's Ministry of Mines and Energy on May 31, 2012.